 There are some exciting & current web design trends in 2020 that all business owners and web designers should be aware of.
 While you don’t want to overdo it and fill your entire site with trendy elements, adding a few current looks will show site visitors that your site is current and that you understand modern business.
-Looking ahead at the coming year, you’ll find that it’s an exciting time for developing websites because of the amazing web design trends in 2020.
+Looking ahead at the coming year, you’ll find that it’s an exciting time for developing websites because of the amazing responsive web design trends in 2020.

 We can learn a lot by looking back at some of the current web design trends, as well as the most interesting web design trends of 2019, such as voice interfaces, image-based search and how smart speakers such as Alexa are changing the way people interact with the internet.
 Some trends are just plain fun, and others help serve a purpose or tie into current technology in some way.

 While it’s a good idea to know the current web design trends and use the ones that make sense for your brand, keep in mind that you should look for opportunities to stand out from your competitors.
 That may mean forging the path for a new design or going back to a feature that worked particularly well for you in the past.
 Here are some predictions of web design trends for 2020 and why you should consider implementing them on your own site.
 Its also a good idea to understand current SEO trends and techniques, as this will help you optimize your web design for better conversions.